wincowgerDEV/wincowgerDEV.github.io/datascience.md

 ## Highlighted Achievements
 - We published the Microplastics Reporting Guidelines in [Applied Spectroscopy](https://doi.org/10.1177%2F0003702820930292)
+- The Microplastic Reporting Guidelines were used to develop a database schema with the University of Waterloo.
+Link soon to come.
+- The Microplastic Reporting Guidelines were used to keep track of metadata in a study which resulted in the development of the first standard methodology for analyzing microplastic in drinking water.
+Method info [HERE](waterboards.ca.gov/drinking_water/certlic/drinkingwater/microplastics.html)
 - The Trash Taxonomy is [LIVE](https://wincowger.shinyapps.io/trashtaxonomy)
 - We hosted a datahon focused on trash data.